doubledutch/doubledutch.github.io/content/blog/tools-v2/index.md

 # Getting started

+See [Getting Started with DDDP](./getting-started) for full details.

 1. `npm i -g @doubledutch/cli@latest` to get the latest `doubledutch` command-line interface.
 1. Set up the [DoubleDutch simulator](https://github.com/doubledutch/simulator) app for either iOS or Android.